zheshiqunzhu/MobileGlues-release/README.md

 Call to Action
 ====

-Since we are a small team, we cannot own every distinct phone and do through tests on them.
+Since we are a small team, we cannot own every distinct device and do through tests on them.

 If you are interested in this project, please consider contributing to the project by: